AdobeDocs/deliverability-learn.en/help/metrics/bounces.md

 >
 >Bounces are a key indicator of a reputation issue because they can highlight a bad data source (hard bounce) or a reputation issue with an ISP (soft bounce).
 >
 >Soft bounces often occur as part of sending email and should be allowed to resolve during the retry processing before characterizing as a true deliverability issue.
-If your soft bounce rate is greater than 30 percent for a single ISP and do not resolve within 24 hours, it’s a good idea to raise a concern with your Adobe Campaign deliverability consultant.
+If your soft bounce rate is greater than 30 percent for a single ISP and does not resolve within 24 hours, it’s a good idea to raise a concern with your Adobe Campaign deliverability consultant.

 ## Product specific resources